samkoppenhout/Digital-Futures-Challenge-1/docs/domain-models-test-plan.md

 5. As an air traffic controller
     I would like to remove a plane from the airport model So I can track the instruction for it to take off

+Additional features:

+1. Prevent Landing in Stormy Weather
+   As an Airport operator
+   I want to prevent planes from landing if the weather is stormy So that I can ensure the safety of incoming planes

+   Acceptance Criteria:
+   Given that the weather is stormy
+   When a Plane attempts to land at the Airport
+   Then the Plane should not be able to land

+2. Prevent Takeoff in Stormy Weather
+   As an Airport operator
+   I want to prevent planes from taking off if the weather is stormy So that I can ensure the safety of outgoing planes

+   Acceptance Criteria:
+   Given that the weather is stormy
+   When a Plane attempts to take off from the Airport Then the Plane should not be able to take off